FlowFuse/website/README.md

 npm start
 ```

+This will start a server on http://localhost:8080 that will automatically reload whenever
+any content is changed.

+**Note**: the first time running this, it may take a little while as it
+needs to parse all images in the `/docs` and `/handbook` folders. ou will
+see a `404` at `localhost:8080` during this time.

-If running from within VS Code, you may be prompted with the following:
+**Note**: If running from within VS Code, you may be prompted with the following:

 ```
 Would you like to configure VS Code to use Edge Functions?
 (Y/n)